 For those who prefer to stay on campus, residence hall housing is available Friday, Saturday, and Sunday nights.
+Residence hall charges are $40 per bed per night if registration is received before May 1.
+After May 1, the cost is $55 per bed per night.
+Although there are many single rooms in some residence halls, others have mostly doubles, and it may be necessary to assign roommates.
 Due to the short turnaround time between the undergraduates leaving and weekend guests arriving, we are not able to accommodate guests on Thursday.

 A hotel list is available if you prefer not to stay in a residence hall room.
 If you stay in a hotel, you will need to travel back and forth to campus; however, you will have the benefit of a private bath, air conditioning, and TV, which are not available in the residence halls.
 Please work directly with the hotel to make reservations.

-The camper and RV site is the Grey Gables parking lot on West College Street across from Dascomb Hall; you may use restroom and shower facilities in South Hall.
-Note that only electricity is offered at the camper and RV sites; no dumping stations nor water are available.
+The camper and RV site is the Grey Gables parking lot on W. College Street across from Dascomb Hall; you may use restroom and shower facilities in South Hall.
+Note that only electricity, 110/220, is available; there are four light poles that have four outlets on each.
+There are no dumping stations nor water available.
 Sites are limited, so please request one when registering for the weekend.
 There is a $20 fee per night.
 Your parking tag will be included in your ticket envelope at the Commencement/Reunion Welcome Center.